Help for Displayator and the Displayable Creator

 On your iPad / iPhone / iPod Touch:

-- Restart Displayator.
+- Start or restart Displayator.

 The Displayable(s) should now be visible in the list of Displayable on your device.

-Loading Displayables using the Displayable Creator application.
+Loading Displayables using the Displayable Creator application

 For this method to work, your computer and your iPhone need to be connected to the same Wifi network.

-On your computer:
+1: On your computer:

 - Open the Displayable Creator application.